dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/05-data-partitioning-and-cost-allocation/index.md

 Review the customer’s log ingestion volume per app.
 You can do that by fetching all logs for your k8s cluster and then applying any of the created segments that will lower the result size as well as improve the performance.

+**Think about how you would approach a customer with this kind of scenario.
+How would you split the logs?
+Would your customer want a standardized bucket approach per team?
+Or do they work more in a "purpose" fashion where logs are stored in different buckets based on their use/purpose?
+Or even solely based on the amount of data stored?**

 #### Exercise 2: Design Bucket Strategy

 Choose the right dimension to partition logs - in this case, we can go with the namespace name.